hoangttrang/fss_ml_proj/README.md

     <img src="assets/cluster_specs.png" alt="Cluster Specs" width="30%"/>

-    -   We used the specifications above, but depending on your compute budget and timelines, you can adjust the cluster size and type.
+    -   We used the specifications above for training the GBT Classifier models and Multi Layer Perception without early stopping, but depending on your compute budget and timelines, you can adjust the cluster size and type.
     -   Specify build/install_geopandas.sh as the init script for the cluster
     -   The cluster is configured with the following libraries:
         -   `geopandas`: For geospatial data processing and analysis (PyPi)